 Press the A button to go back to the configuration screen.

 Next, you want to configure the second cIOS.
-This time, use base 57, and choose a different slot (250 in this tutorial).
+This time, use the following settings:

 Again, press A to install it and wait for the process to finish.